Home > Become a Notary > How to Become an Idaho Notary

 • The notary’s state-issued commission number

-Note: There can be no other information or graphics on the notary seal.
-Lastly, the official stamp must be clear and legible and capable of being photographically reproduced.
+• An official notary stamp must make clear and legible impressions and is capable of being photographically reproduced.
 More information about a notary stamp can be found here.

 How much can an Idaho notary public charge for performing notarial acts?

-Idaho notary fees are set by state notary statute (IC §51-133).
+Idaho notary fees are set by Idaho Code §51-133.
 The maximum allowable fees that an Idaho notary public may charge for notarial acts are as follows:

 • Taking an acknowledgment: $5